May 18, 2013

 The aBlogtoWatch team has made dressing up that much easier (and costlier) with our list of the top 10 elegant dress watches.
 In life, we usually avoid complications, in a dress watch as well, the less the better, a simple uncluttered dial is one of the timeless qualities that a dress watch should fulfill.
 The focus should ideally be on the essence of a watch.
 The time in hours and minutes, and little if anything more.
 Some of the best examples even avoid seconds hands.

-A good dress watch also needs to be discreet enough to not distract from your attire - and preferably on a leather strap that matches your belt and shoes.
+A good men’s dress watch also needs to be discreet enough to not distract from your attire – and preferably, sometimes on a leather strap that matches your belt and shoes.
 Slenderness (thickness of the case) is another virtue in a classic dress watch, being of a diminutive height so that it slides easily under a shirt cuff and gives a subtle wrist presence.

 While a dress watch that uses stainless steel is fine, wearing one gives you a good opportunity to have some precious metal on your wrist and to add a further touch of class, a fine mechanical movement is a good choice, especially since this will also add value to a style of watch that is typically an heirloom.